knickels/Player-Stage-Manual/WORLDFILES.md

 | <img src="pics/robot_building/bigbob_sonars.png" width="50%">     |
 | Figure 10: The position of Bigbob's sonars (in red) relative to its origin.
 The origin is marked with a cross, some of the distances from the origin to the sensors have been marked.
 The remaining distances can be done by inspection. |

-First, we'll define a single raners (in this case sonar) sensor.
+First, we'll define a single ranger (in this case sonar) sensor.
 To define the size, range and field of view of the sonars we just consult the sonar device's datasheet.
 ```